-The proposed Maintenance and Operations Budget revenue for FY15 is \$82,032,689; a \$3.8million increase from the FY14 adopted budget or a 4.9% increase.
-This increase was the culmination of several factors.
-State budgeted appropriations from the prior year increased slightly.
-Revenues from tuition/fees were estimated to be approximately \$258,761 higher than the previous year.
-Property tax revenues were estimated to be a \$3.4 million increase due to the 10.4% increase in property valuations.
-Miscellaneous revenues were budgeted slightly less than the previous year due to the lack of growth of investment opportunities available to the District.
+The proposed Maintenance and Operations Revenue Budget for FY16 is \$85,118,222; approximately a \$3.1million increase from the FY15 adopted budget or a ~3.8% increase.
+This increase was mainly due to a significant increase in property tax revenues.
+Property tax revenues were estimated to be a \$3.5 million increase due to the 10.4% increase in property valuations.
+Miscellaneous revenues were budgeted slightly higher than the previous year due to lack of growth if investment opportunities available to the District.